KacperMajcher/navi_stream/README.md

 <p align="center">Stream effortlessly with NaviStream: Your seamless navigation to endless entertainment!</p>

+<h2> To Do:</h2>

+<p>What can we expect in the near future?</p>

+I plan to finish testing, add more screens, and possibly integrate the entire application into Riverpod for practice.

 <h2> Features</h2>

 Here're some of the project's best features: